Dasharo/twpm-docs/docs/tutorials/tutorial_start_EOS-S3_HW.md

 ## Example code

-There are example applications, in [Source][examples-source].
-Bunch of them, with pattern: `qorc_helloworld*` are the examples of basic snippets, which we could use as a template for further applications.
+There are example applications, in [Source][examples-source]. cunch of them, with pattern: `qorc_helloworld*` are the examples of basic snippets, which we could use as a template for further applications.

 Currently, as example, I use `qorc_helloworldm4` app.
 This is